skiadas/SoftwareDevelopmentPracticumCourse/activities/activity2-4refactoringPrimesGeneratorPart1.md

     this time making sure to include all the declarations for the variables we want to be local in the new method.

-    g.
+    a.
 Undo the extract method refactoring so that the while loop is back in `main`.
     #.
 Check the location of the variables that we want to be part of `generatePrimes`.
 They should be right above the first `while` loop, and the variables we want to be local to `printNumbers` should be directly above the second `while` loop.
 If not, move the variables to where they should be.
     #.
 Select the code of the first `while` loop again, but this time be sure to include all the variable declarations above it, **with the exception of `numPrimesToGenerate`**.
     #.
 Repeat the extract-method refactoring.
     #. *Run tests to verify that nothing has been broken.*

     Your line calling `generatePrimes` should now look like the following:

     ```java
     int[] primes = generatePrimes(numPrimes);
     ```

     There are a couple things you should note about this second try at refactoring the first `while` loop:

     * It resulted in a `generatePrimes` method with a much simpler signature that requires the passing of just a single parameter: `numPrimes`.